EXL/2048/doc/NotesClassicMacOS.md

 21. [x] Check on various Mac OS and PowerPC architecture.
 22. [x] Documentation files, screens and instructions.
 23. [x] Enable weak linkage of QuickDrawGXLib for PowerPC build.
-24. [ ] Test Metrowerks CodeWarrior and Apple MPWs.
+24. [x] Check Metrowerks CodeWarrior and Apple MPWs.
 25. [ ] Create floppy image disk with executable, sources, and project files.
+26. [ ] Add CodeWarrior MPW instruction and screenshots to ReadMe and Makefile, `LF` and `CR` hint in documents.
+27. [ ] Check various memory consumption.
+28. [ ] Include ReadMe.md files to the source directories.

 ## Mac OS System 6 Notes